 The Block Erase (BE) instruction is for erasing the data of the chosen block to be "1".
 The instruction is used for 64K-byte block erase operation.
-A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
+A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
 Any address of the block (see "Table 4.
 Memory Organization") is a valid address for Block Erase (BE) instruction.
-The CS# must go high exactly at the byte boundary (the latest eighth of address byte has been latched-in); otherwise, the instruction will be rejected and not executed.
+The CS# must go high exactly at the byte boundary (the least significant bit of address byte has been latched-in); otherwise, the instruction will be rejected and not executed.